Esakia Duals of Regular Heyting Algebras: Preliminaries

-We also recall that a variety of algebras is a class of structures which is closed under subalgebras $\mathbb{S}$, products $\mathbb{P}$, ultraproducts $\mathbb{P}_U$ and homomorphic images $\mathbb{H}$.
-We write $\mathbb{V}(\cC)$ for the least variety containing a class of algebras $\cC$.
+We also recall that varieties are exactly those classes of algebras which are closed under subalgebras $\mathbb{S}$, products $\mathbb{P}$ and homomorphic images $\mathbb{H}$.
+We write $\mathbb{V}(\cC)$ for the smallest variety containing a class of algebras $\cC$.